-Residential uses:
+• Residential uses:

 O By-right: 34 single-family detached units, 25 duplexes (50 units), or 102 townhouse units, or any workable combination.
-(Note: Given all current regulations, including but not limited to, subdivision regulations, off-street parking and landscaping regulations, and stormwater management regulations, as well as needed utilities, it can be difficult to actually achieve the maximum density that is allowed.)
+(Note: Given all current regulations, including but not limited to, subdivision regulations, off-street parking and landscaping regulations, and stormwater management regulations, as well as needed utilities, it can be difficult to actually achieve the maximum density that is allowed in the zoning district.)

-Non-residential uses:
+• Non-residential uses:

-- Churches and other places of worship;
+- o Churches and other places of worship;

 - o Governmental uses such as community centers, parks, and playgrounds;

 - o College and university buildings;

 - Hospitals, convalescent or nursing homes, funeral homes, medical offices, and professional offices;

 - o Charitable or benevolent institutions;

 - Child day care centers;

 - o Private clubs; and/or

 - o Public uses.

 With approval of a SUP to allow for multi-family units, the site could contain 68 units.
+(Note: Similar to the above comment, given all current regulations and needed utilities, it can be difficult to actually achieve the maximum density that is allowed in the zoning district.)